 Using the 'Fika' concept, our podcast series seeks to engage with people carrying out interesting and innovative work within the health and care ecosystem, through a relaxed informal chat.
-This week John O'Connell is joined by George Batchelor, co-founder and director of Edge Health.
+This week John O'Connell is joined by Andy Kinnear, Former Director of Digital Transformation, NHS South, Central and West.

 Less than three months since they came into being formally, Integrated Care Boards (ICBs) are facing huge challenges.
 Across the south of England and the country, there are record waiting times for emergency and elective care and major difficulties with access to primary care and mental health services.

 Leukaemia claims more lives than breast and prostate cancer every year, and blood cancers have a higher rate of emergency diagnosis than other cancer types, but the awareness of its symptoms amongst the public and community pharmacy teams remains low.

 Tamer Latif, Clinical Services Programme Lead, Medicines Optimisation at NHS South, Central and West (SCW), shares why he decided to bring his pharmacy experience to SCW.